 In cases where posture is contributing to the problem, your specialist at Pittsburgh Dental Sleep Medicine can collaborate with a physical therapist or chiropractor to provide relief.

 Learn more about treatment options for TMJ/TMD during your one-on-one consultation.
-You can schedule at the McMurray office in moments by contacting us at this link or by calling (724)935-6670.
+You can schedule in moments by contacting us at this link or by calling (724)935-6670.